thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 As a 5000-strong global tech consultancy, Thoughtworks serves clients spanning industries and sectors, including retail, travel, finance, healthcare, energy and education.

 {% include image file='developers.jpg'
-   caption='Thoughtworks developers working on EmoPy for Karen Palmer\'s RIOT' %}
+   alt='Engineers draw diagrams on a long set of whiteboards' caption='Thoughtworks developers working on EmoPy for Karen Palmer\'s RIOT' %}

 The increasing pace of technological change means that our clients are always looking for ways to rapidly innovate and lead their respective fields, and they are looking for varied sources of inspiration and technical knowledge to help them accomplish it.